charlesdevandiere/xmldoc2md/docs/sample/MyClassLib/MyClass.md

 ### MyClass()

-Initializes a new instance of the  class.
+Initializes a new instance of the `T:MyClassLib.MyClass` class.

 ```csharp
 public MyClass()